browserengineering/book/book/glossary.md

 __GET__: The mode of HTTP that retrieves a server resource without changing it.

+__Cookie__: A piece of persistent, per-site state stored by web browsers to enable use cases like user logged-in status for access-controlled content.

 __Domain__: The name of a website, used to locate it on the internet.

 __Path__: The part of a URL after the domain and port.